What is a Photon?

 A photon is a massless, elementary particle that is the fundamental unit of light and all other forms of electromagnetic radiation.
 Photons have neither rest mass nor electric charge but they do have energy and momentum, which enables them to exert a force.
 They always travel at the speed of light (about 299,792 kilometres per second in a vacuum) and their energies are proportional to, but independent of power so, their frequency expressed as:

 One of the interesting things relating to photons is that they sit at an intersection between waves and particles-a principle known as wave-particle duality.
-In their wave properties, photons have wavelength and frequency, which will define what kind of electromagnetic radiation they represent.
+In their wave properties, they have wavelength and frequency, which will define what kind of electromagnetic radiation they represent.
 The only differences between photons in visible light and those in X-rays or radio waves are frequency and wavelength.

-Yet, photons also behave as if they are particles, mainly when they interact with matter.
+Yet, they also behave as if they are particles, mainly when they interact with matter.
 Indeed, this was spectacularly confirmed in 1905 when Albert Einstein explained such a thing as the photoelectric effect in his paper titled “On a Heuristic Point of View Concerning the Production and Transformation of Light” He showed that light delivers its energy in discrete packets, or “quanta,” now what we call photons.
 That the discovery of light had particle properties won Einstein a Nobel Prize and set the stage for quantum mechanics.

 photon

-Wave Particle Duality, image taken from Wikimedia
+Figure 2 : Wave Particle Duality, image taken from Wikimedia

 Why are photons important?

-Basically, photons are important because they are the major carrier of energy and information across the universe.
-As the basic units of light and all other electromagnetic radiations, photons make vision possible and drive photosynthesis, hence maintaining life on Earth.
+Basically, they are important because they are the major carrier of energy and information across the universe.
+As the basic units of light and all other electromagnetic radiations, they make vision possible and drive photosynthesis, hence maintaining life on Earth.
 They lie at the heart of state-of-the-art technologies, serving, for example, in telecommunications for the transmission of data at high speed using optical fibers, or in medical imagery for the visualization of the interior of the body through techniques such as X-rays and PET scans.

 The same could be said of renewable energies, where solar panels transform photons into electrical energy thanks to the photoelectric effect.
-Beyond practical applications, photons are also driving research in quantum mechanics and cosmology, where their properties may yield insights into the structure of matter, time, and space itself.
+Beyond practical applications, they are are also driving research in quantum mechanics and cosmology, where their properties may yield insights into the structure of matter, time, and space itself.
 Therefore, photons light up not just our physical world but also our knowledge of basic sciences and technologies.

 Join our newsletter to stay updated with new articles and news!